 The module builds upon previous knowledge of hydraulics, river and water engineering to prepare students to participate in the design of hydraulic, river, hydrological and water engineering projects.
 Experience is also given in the development of computer methods in and report writing.

 The construction industry, including the organisations and the people they employ, is always under pressure to improve its performance with respect to cost, time and quality.
 The module is a response to these demands, in that it examines current practice and possible areas for change in the management of process and people in design and construction.
-The module draws together the processes of tendering for construction and decision making within construction/design operations, in the context of relevant contractual arrangements and the people/organisations concerned.
-The management simulation provides an opportunity for teams to choose suitable strategies for improved performance relating to sustainable development.
+The module draws together the processes of tendering for construction and decision making within teams in construction/design operations, in the context of relevant contractual arrangements and the people/organisations concerned.
+The management simulation provides an opportunity for teams to choose suitable strategies for improved performance relating to procurement practice and risk.
 Practical applications and case studies are employed to bring reality to the classroom.

 The module builds upon previous knowledge of water, highway and infrastructure engineering to prepare students to participate in the design of a broad range of civil engineering projects.
 The module is firmly grounded in the principles and application of sustainable development and requires each student to apply innovation and creativity in a systems approach.

 Ground engineering and the installation and construction of foundations and earth retaining structures, is imperative for all civil and structural engineers.
 This module is the basis for the development of such expertise.

 This module seeks to prepare students for the structural design of a whole project and to introduce them to the stages involved with producing a structural design.
 Design is presented as following a rational methodology.
 The module stresses the benefits of the use of sketches in structural analysis and design and further investigates applications of equilibrium, compatibility, and material response relationships.